znxftw/Sudoku-Solver/README.md

 # Sudoku-Solver

 A program to solve Sudoku puzzles without brute force.
 Uses boolean multidimensional lists.

-Note : When giving input for x,y , note that origin is (0,0) and not (1,1) as tradiotionally referred to by Sudoku solvers.
+Note : When giving input for x,y , note that origin is (0,0) and not (1,1) as traditionally referred to by Sudoku solvers.
 Method of approach :
 - boolean list stores 'True' for possibility of a value existing at a given space.